havelund/daut/README.md

      release(`t`,`x`)

 event, where the thread `t` and the lock `t` are the same as in the original acquisition.
 In the first case the transition returns the `error` state, and in the second case the transition returns the `ok` state.
 An `ok` means that we are done monitoring that particular path in the monitor.
+An additional state `stay` as a result of a transition indicates that we stay in the current state.

 #### Applying the Monitor